Regnier de Graaf: Biography

 In May 1672 he married Maria van Dijk.
 As a correspondent of the Royal Society in London, De Graaf recommended (at the end of April) Henry Oldenburg that attention should be paid to autodidact Antonie van Leeuwenhoek and his work on the improvement of the microscope.
-De Graaf died on 17 August and was buried respectfully on 21 August in the nearby Old Church, Delft on a prominent spot, at the choir.
+De Graaf died on 17 August 1673 and was buried respectfully on 21 August in the nearby Old Church, Delft on a prominent spot, at the choir.

 It has been speculated that he may have committed suicide, but it is more likely it was malaria, typhoid fever or dysentery as in other Dutch cities; the disease persisted throughout the year, peaking in July and August.

 Legacy

 De Graaf's position in the history of reproduction is unique, summarising the work of anatomists before his time, but unable to benefit from the advances about to be made by microscopy, although he reported its use by Antonie van Leeuwenhoek in 1673.
 His personal contributions include the description of testicular tubules, the efferent ducts, and corpora lutea.
-De Graaf may have been the first to understand the reproductive function of the Fallopian tube, described the hydrosalpinx, linking its development to female infertility.
+De Graaf may have been the first to understand the reproductive function of the fallopian tube, described the hydrosalpinx, linking its development to female infertility.
 De Graaf also invented a practical syringe, described in his third treatise.

 Graafian follicles

 His eponymous legacy are the Graafian (or ovarian) follicles.
 He himself pointed out that he was not the first to describe them, but described their development.
 From the observation of pregnancy in rabbits, he concluded that the follicle contained the oocyte, although he never observed it.
 The mature stage of the ovarian follicle is called the Graafian follicle in his honor, although others, including Fallopius, had noticed the follicles previously (but failed to recognize its reproductive significance).
 The term Graafian follicle followed the introduction of the term ova Graafiana by Albrecht von Haller who like De Graaf still assumed that the follicle was the oocyte itself, although De Graaf realized the ovum was much smaller.
 The discovery of the human egg was eventually made by Karl Ernst von Baer in 1827.
-De Graaf's contemporary Jan Swammerdam confronted him after his publication of DeMulierum Organis Generatione Inservientibu and accused him of taking credit of discoveries he and :fr:Johannes van Horne had made earlier regarding the importance of the ovary and its eggs.
+De Graaf's contemporary Jan Swammerdam confronted him after his publication of DeMulierum Organis Generatione Inservientibu and accused him of taking credit of discoveries he and Johannes van Horne had made earlier regarding the importance of the ovary and its eggs.
 De Graaf issued a rebuttal but was affected by the accusation of plagiarism.